defold/doc/docs/en/shared/linux-faq.md

 Q: Why is the Defold editor super small when run on a 4k or HiDPI monitor when using GNOME?

-: A: Change the scaling factor before running Defold (https://unix.stackexchange.com/a/552411)
+: A: Change the scaling factor before running Defold. [source](https://unix.stackexchange.com/a/552411)

   ```
   $ gsettings set org.gnome.desktop.interface scaling-factor 2